xlamn/around-the-plate/README.md

 If you're new to Flutter the first thing you'll need is to follow the [setup instructions](https://docs.flutter.dev/get-started/install).

-Create a file at root called api_keys.dart and replace the placeholder values with your keys.
+Create a file in the lib/env folder called api_keys.dart and replace the placeholder values with your keys.
 ```
 {
     "GOOGLE_VISION_API_KEY": "YOUR_GOOGLE_VISION_API_KEY",